 Stainless steel bowls

 They are more hygienic than plastic bowls and are light, durable, and very easy to clean, even in the dishwasher.
 There may not be as much variety in designs and colors as for feeders made of other materials, but they are nevertheless convenient.
 Yes, it is convenient to get one that has a non-slip base so that your furry does not move it when eating.

 “Stainless steel or ceramic bowls are generally more hygienic than plastic ones, as they are more difficult to scratch.”

 Like stainless steel bowls, ceramic bowls are hygienic and easy to clean, either by hand or in the dishwasher.
-You can find them with very attractive designs, and in different colors, and they have the advantage of not scratching.
+You can find them with beautiful designs and in different colors, and they have the advantage of not scratching.
 Their biggest drawback is that they are not unbreakable, so you will have to be more careful when handling them since if you hit them or drop them, they will break.
 In addition, they are also usually somewhat more expensive than feeders made of other materials.

-Currently we can find some feeders made of silicone.
+Currently, we can find some feeders made of silicone.
 It is a very light and durable material, which also offers great flexibility, which makes it ideal for making folding feeders, which can be very useful to take with us if we have to take a trip with our furry.

 Characteristics of your dog or your cat

 It is important that, when buying a feeder for cats or dogs, you also take into account the characteristics of your four-legged friend, since not all our furry are the same or have the same needs.
 Let’s look at some examples.